Experimental realization of the Peregrine soliton in repulsive two-component Bose-Einstein condensates

-In the following, we focus on the dynamics of the $\ket{2,0}$ hyperfine state (minority component) for which an effective self-focusing description applies (see below).
-Snapshots of the corresponding density distributions are presented in the experimental and numerical images of Fig.~\ref{fig:fig1}.
-The experimental images [Figs.~\ref{fig:fig1}(a)--(h)] are taken after 9~ms of time-of-flight to avoid image saturation of the high density peak.
-The initially prepared Gaussian hump in the center of the BEC is seen to evolve into a narrow, high peak after approximately 50~ms of evolution [Figs.~\ref{fig:fig1}(c,g)].
-The peak is flanked by two clear dips on either side.
-These dips are a characteristic feature of a Peregrine soliton and are related to the formation of a $\pi$ phase jump of the wavefunction in the peak region relative to the surrounding BEC, leading to destructive interference at the position of the dips [see also Fig.~\ref{fig:num_well_off}].
-Subsequently, the peak height decreases, leading to the emergence of side peaks and excitations on either side as shown in Figs.~\ref{fig:fig1}(d,h) after 80~ms of evolution.
+In the following, we focus on the dynamics of the $\ket{2,0}$ hyperfine state (minority component) for which an effective self-focusing description applies.
+Snapshots of the corresponding density distributions are presented both in experiment and theory in Fig.~\ref{fig:fig1}.
+The experimental images [Figs.~\ref{fig:fig1}(a)--(h)] include an additional 9~ms of time of flight to avoid image saturation of the high density peak.
+The initially prepared Gaussian hump in the center of the BEC is seen to evolve into a narrow, high peak flanked by two clear dips on either side, after approximately 65~ms [Figs.~\ref{fig:fig1}(c,g)].
+These dips are a characteristic feature of a PS and are related to the formation of a $\pi$ phase jump of the wave function in the peak region relative to the surrounding BEC, leading to destructive interference at the position of the dips [see also Fig.~\ref{fig:num_well_off}].
+Subsequently, the peak height decreases, leading to the emergence of side peaks and excitations on either side around 85~ms [Figs.~\ref{fig:fig1}(d,h)].
 We note that the observed timescales are highly reproducible, indicating that the dynamics are not triggered by a random instability, but rather are a consequence of the initial conditions prepared in the experiment.
-This is also confirmed by our matching numerics, presented in Figs.~\ref{fig:fig1}(i)--(p) and further discussed below.
+This is also confirmed by our 3D simulations [Figs.~\ref{fig:fig1}(i)--(p)], further discussed below.